oaa-examples/old-menu-button/README.md

 # menu-button
 Example that combines a keyboard accessible menu button, popup menu and menuitem widgets

+## HTML Markup
+The HTML file for this example is `example.html`.

+### `button` element
+* In this example, a `button` element is used to create a custom menu button.
+* The `button` element is reachable, by default, in the tab order of the document.
+* The delegate object for the `button` element is an instance of MenuButton, which is instantiated and initialized in the `script` tag of `example.html`.

+#### ARIA role, properties and states
+* Role: `button` (default)
+* Property: `aria-controls`: specifies the menu container element that the button controls
+* State: `aria-expanded`: set to true when the button's menu is visible, false otherwise

+### `ul` element
+* In this example, a `ul` element` is used to create a custom popup menu.
+* The delegate object for the `ul` elements is an instance of PopupMenu, which is instantiated and initialized by the MenuButton object.

+#### ARIA role, properties and states
+* Role: `menu`

+### `li` element
+* In this example, `li` elements are used to create custom menu items.
+* The delegate object for each `li` element in an instance of MenuItem, which are instantiated and initialized by the PopupMenu object.

+#### ARIA role, properties and states
+* Role: `menuitem`

 ## Widget Descriptions

 ### MenuButton
-* In this example, a `button` element is used, with default ARIA role `button`.
-* The `button` element is reachable in the tab order of the document.

-#### ARIA properties & states
-The `button` element has the following ARIA attributes:

-* `aria-controls`: specifies the menu container element that the button controls
-* `aria-expanded`: set to true when its menu is visible, false otherwise
+* JavaScript file: `MenuButton.js`
+* Serves as the delegate for an HTML `button` element that acts as a menu button.

 #### Related objects

-* PopupMenu: menu delegate that specifies the behavior of the menu container
+* PopupMenu: The MenuButton object instantiates and initializes a PopupMenu object, which is the delegate for the `ul` `menu` element that it controls.

 #### Event Listeners & Interaction Behavior